Executive Summary

 Fig 6: Limited sell-side coverage for SMID cap stocks

-Source: Eastspring Investments, Nomura, based on IFIS and MSCI data, as of 1 April 2022.
-The universe data is based on the MSCI Japan Large Cap Index, MSCI Japan Mid Cap Index and MSCI Japan Small Cap Index. *Represents stocks with 0-1 Analysts covering the stock.
+Source: Eastspring Investments, Nomura, based on IFIS and MSCI data, as of 30 September 2024.
+The universe data is based on the MSCI Japan Large Cap Index, MSCI Japan Mid Cap Index and MSCI Japan Small Cap Index

 Within the SMID space, we see opportunities in undervalued regional banks and retailers.
-The former has a big domestic loan book and will benefit as rates edge up.
+The former has a big domestic loan book and stand to benefit as rates edge up.
 Retailers will benefit as they pass on higher costs to more “cash-rich” consumers.
-In addition, we see value in stocks that have been sold off indiscriminately due to weak sentiment; these include semiconductor and mobile phone players.
-Equally we avoid some stocks that are heavily exposed to China i.e., commodity and auto companies.
+In addition, we see value in stocks that have been sold off indiscriminately due to weak sentiment and cyclical weakness, including semiconductors and robotics.
+Meanwhile, we are under-allocated to defensive industries (e.g. health care, consumer staples) as we observe many names remain expensive relative to history and the market is overpaying for perceived shorter-term earnings certainty.

 Interesting reads